jebelz/GEO/README.md

       curves define all that: velocity, normal, acceleration, angular velocity, yadda yadda.
 They key property is you can define a local tangent frame,
       with:
-      \verbatim

       x   parallel to the curve's velocity
       y   = z ^ x
       z   is some "z" orthogonal to x.
 The default "z" is DOWN, but you can make it UP, or something else.

-					\endverbatim
-      Hence, given a 3-DoF motion history, you get the transformation from level Cartesian space to the tangent frame.
+Hence, given a 3-DoF motion history, you get the transformation from
+      level Cartesian space to the tangent frame.
 Now if you throw in attitude, represented by any kind of rotation, boom, you have an affine transformation to body coordinates.

-      \n\n
-      But wait: these things all have array_like attributes, that means in one object, you have the transformation from a local pegged coordinate system the body frame AT EVERY POINT IN THE MOTION HISTORY.
+But wait: these things all have array_like attributes, that means in
+      one object, you have the transformation from a local pegged coordinate system the body frame AT EVERY POINT IN THE MOTION HISTORY.
-      	     \n\n

 Now stop and think about that for a minute.
-IF you were still suffering primitive obsession, using arrays for vectors, and using stand-alone functions for coordinate transformations--you be in a real pickle.
+IF you were still suffering
+      primitive obsession, using arrays for vectors, and using stand-alone functions for coordinate transformations--you be in a real pickle.
       All these arrays, which are JUST NUMBERS and have NO intrinsic meaning- no you the developer has to keep it straight.
 Then, you have to pass them to functions, and then to other functions-- how you deal with the fact that the functions are not constant--- I don't know- but you do.
-\n\n

 None of that.
 You got a GPS history and an attitude history:

-      	 \verbatim  f = SpaceCurve(*gps).tld2body(imu)
+	  f = SpaceCurve(*gps).tld2body(imu)
-	 \endverbatim

-\verbatim      f(look\endverbatim), \verbatim f(target)\endverbatim,
-etc...
+	 f(look)

 does the whole affine transformation at every point.

-      @subsection Connections
+### Connections
-      LLH and SCH are local coordinates: their (co)tangent basis vectors depend on position, and we may need to know them in terms of their canonical global bases: ECEF and LTP, respectively.
+LLH and SCH are local coordinates: their (co)tangent basis vectors depend
+      on position, and we may need to know them in terms of their canonical global bases: ECEF and LTP, respectively.
 Hence: christoffel.py.
       It adds mix-ins that computer the jacobians, covariant and contravariant bases
-      , and connection coefficients between the cannonical frames.
+       and connection coefficients between the cannonical frames.

-      @section Utilities
+## Utilities

-      @subsection trig Trigonometry
+### Trigonometry
-      The proliferation of "degrees" necessitates basic trig functions that take and return degree arguments.
+The proliferation of "degrees" necessitates basic trig functions
+      that take and return degree arguments.
 They are implemented in trig.py.
 Moreover, it is in this module where you try to use numpy, but get python's built in math library should numpy be unavailable.

-      @subsection Err Exceptions
+### Exceptions
 Various errors specific to the package are defined in exceptions.py.
       They're basically wonky ways to catch nonsense operations.

-      @section exp Experimental Sub Packages: __Geodesic__
+## Experimental Sub Packages: __Geodesic__

-      @subsection cliff Clifford Algebra
+### Clifford Algebra
-      One will note the Versor and Vector seems to be related, but their is something missing-- they don't line up in the sense of rank, or which product is antisymmetric, etc..
+One will note the Versor and Vector seems to be related, but their
+      is something missing-- they don't line up in the sense of rank, or which product is antisymmetric, etc..
 Moreover, there is no distinction between the pseudo-scalar from the triple scalar product